Moulin Rouge

 (As the orchestra sets for the debut),

-Where some are still engaging in conversations
+Though some still engage in conversations

-Of gossip, memories, and revelations
+Of gossip, memories, and revelations,

-While others’ attentions are directed
+While others’ attentions are directed by the compère’s

 To watch the duo in the middle of the room:

-While performing breathtaking splits easily.
+And perform breathtaking splits and cartwheels easily.

 Over here—turn—then over there quickly.